srichallla/Analyzing_Hotels_Dataset/README.md

 # Analyzing_Hotels_Dataset

-Contains code files for analyzing hotel prices in a dataset.
+Contains code file(s) for analyzing hotel prices in a dataset.

-Terms and conditions of use

-You agree that you will not copy, reproduce, or distribute any content in any manner or medium without permission.
+You are free to copy, modify, reproduce, distribute and share the code file, but please refer to the orginal source.
+And include a link back to the file or blog.